New Teacher Tips for Parent-Teacher Conferences

 Step 2: Share the Evidence

 This is where preparation comes in.
-If you plan to discuss an issue (behavior, academic, or other), be prepared with evidence.
+If you plan to discuss an issue (behavior or academic), be prepared with evidence.

 Provide an overview of the student’s performance, covering key assignments, projects, tests, and in-class work and participation.
 If the student has completed a self-reflection, review that as well to give the parent a well-rounded perspective.
-Don’t underestimate the power of a parent seeing the student’s reflection and analysis of their performance.
+Don’t underestimate the power of sharing a student’s reflection and analysis of their own performance in your class.

 Estimated time: 2-3 minutes